Excerpt from Book Two of the Americans Series, The Scout of Wounded Knee

 “There weren’t nobody to make a headstone,” she said apologetically when we reached the gate to the roughly quarter-acre rectangle of split-rail fence my father built to house my mother’s garden.
 “The Hutchins brothers did all the other work, even said some words over ‘em.
 Them two left for the east not long after.”

 I pulled the wooden bolt and opened the gate.
 The side-by-side graves of my mother and father were in the far corner.
 Someone—presumably the Hutchins brothers—had covered them with rock cairns.
 I walked over and kneeled down between them.
 I thought about what my mother said about mine and Clyde’s lives being worth more than fifty-dollars.
 Now she and my father and Clyde were all dead.
 Clyde called me a damn fool when I first brought up enlisting.
 He came around, though, once I told him about the money.
-Sitting there by those graves I wondered if I didn’t sell all three of their lives for fifty-dollars my mother didn’t even want.
+Sitting there by those graves I wondered if I didn’t sell all three of their lives for fifty dollars my mother didn’t even want.

-Excerpt from Book One of the Americans Series, In the Shadow of the Hanging Tree
+Excerpts from Book One of the Americans Series, In the Shadow of the Hanging Tree

 “Do not breathe in the smoke.
 It must rest in your mouth, then you may set it free,” Standing Elk said in Cheyenne.